Dmitri Nusinow: Hypocotyl growth linked to ELF4-ELF4-LUX complex

 Nusinow continued his research on Arabidopsis thaliana, and in 2011, he and his team published a paper in Nature where he identified a protein complex (called the evening complex (EC), because it peaks at dusk) made up of proteins encoded by Early Flowering 4 (ELF4), Early Flowering 3 (ELF3), and the gene lux arrhythmo (LUX), that regulates plant growth.
 The multiprotein complex is responsible for linking the circadian clock to the diurnal (daily) regulation of hypocotylgrowth, part of the stem in a germinating plant seedling.
 Through a series of transgenic experiments, he showed that ELF4, ELF3, and LUX were required for proper expression of Phytochrome Interacting Factor 4 (PIF4) and Phytochrome Interacting Factor 5 (PIF5), two transcription factors critical for regulating hypocotyl growth in Arabidopsis seedlings.
 The ELF4-ELF3-LUX complex repressed PIF4 and PIF5 expression in the early evening and the turnover of PIF4 and PIF5 at dawn enhanced hypocotyl growth.
-Nusinow also determined that ELF3 is necessary and sufficient to help ELF4 and LUX join together to form a complex.
+Nusinow also determined that ELF3 is necessary and sufficient to help ELF4 and LUX join to form a complex.

 Discovery of PCH1

 In Arabidopsis, phytochrome B (phyB) perceives light and temperature signals to regulate fundamental morphogenic processes by interconverting between its active far-red light-absorbing Pfr state and its inactive red-light-absorbing Pr state.
 Upon photoconversion from Pr to Pfr, phyB forms subnuclear foci called photobodies (PBs), but the composition and molecular functions of these PBs remain unclear.

-In 2015-2016, Nusinow and colleagues identified a protein called PCH1 (Photoperiodic Control of Hypocotyl) that was repeatedly associated with the evening complex in AP-MS analysis of the plant circadian clock.
+In 2015–2016, Nusinow and colleagues identified a protein called PCH1 (Photoperiodic Control of Hypocotyl) that was repeatedly associated with the evening complex in AP-MS analysis of the plant circadian clock.
 They found that PCH1 is an essential structural component of phyB photobodies and that it stabilizes the active Pfr form of phyB by preventing its thermal reversion back to the inactive Pr state.
 This process allows phyB signaling to persist under changing light and temperature conditions.

 The discovery of PCH1 is important because it demonstrates that, while phyB is typically active during the day, PCH1 helps to extend the activity of phyB into the night, enabling plant cells to "remember" past illumination and adjust their growth accordingly.
 Loss of PCH1 disrupts the formation of photobodies, which compromises a range of downstream events, including photomorphogenesis, thermomorphogenesis, and input to the circadian clock.

 When PCH1 is overexpressed, the formation of photobodies is enhanced, which increases the levels of phyB signaling.
 This suggests that manipulating the dynamics of photobody assembly could be used to modulate plant responses to light and temperature, potentially improving plant growth in changing environments.